Muhammad Asad: Marriage controversy and resignation

-Later life, death
+Later life and death

 Towards the end of his life, Asad moved to Spain and lived there with his third wife, Pola Hamida Asad, an American national of Polish Catholic descent who had also converted to Islam, until his death on 20 February 1992 at the age of 91.
 He was buried in the Muslim cemetery of Granada in the former Moorish province of Andalusia, Spain.

-Books
+Children

 Asad had a son, Talal Asad, from his second Saudi Arabian wife, Munira.
-Talal Asad is now an anthropologist specializing in religious studies and postcolonialism.
+Talal Asad is now an anthropologist specialising in religious studies and post-colonialism.
 Asad also had a step-son named Heinrich (converted name Ahmad) with his first wife Else (converted name Aziza).

 Honors and recognition

+A Lviv Islamic Cultural Center named after Muhammad Asad was officially opened in 2015.

 Muhammad-Asad-Platz

-In April 2008, a space in front of the UNO City in the 22nd District of Vienna was named Muhammad-Asad-Platz in honor of Muhammad Asad.
+In April 2008, a space in front of the UNO City in the 22nd District of Vienna was named Muhammad-Asad-Platz in honour of Muhammad Asad.
 The step was taken as part of a two-day program on the European Year of Intercultural Dialogue focusing on Islam and its relationship with Europe.
 The program commemorated the life and work of Asad, described as a great Austrian visionary, who earned international recognition by building bridges between religions.
 The honoree's son Talal Asad, the President of the Islamic Community of Austria Anas Schakfeh and Vienna's cultural adviser Andreas Mailath-Pokorny were present at the unveiling of the square.
-Mailath-Pokorny, while talking to the media said: "There is probably no more appropriate place to honor Muhammad Asad than that in front of the UN-City.
+Mailath-Pokorny, while talking to the media said: "There is probably no more appropriate place to honour Muhammad Asad than that in front of the UN-City.
 Muhammad Asad was a citizen of the world, who was at home, and left his mark, everywhere in the world, especially in the Orient."

 Honorary postage stamp

 On 23 March 2013, Pakistan Post issued a stamp with denomination of Rs.
-15 under the "Men of Letters" Series in honor of Allamah Muhammad Asad.
+15 under the "Men of Letters" Series in honour of Allamah Muhammad Asad.